M1v1savva/ALgorithms/README.md

-These are most of templates of algorithms I have been using in competetive programming.
-If you do not know what competetive programming is check out this website(because it is legendary): https://codeforces.com
+These are the algorithms templates I have been using throughout my competetive [programming career](https://codeforces.com/profile/M1v1savva1601).

-This will be a true act of heroism if you manage to understand my code, because I wrote it primarly for personal usage(variable names a la a, b, t, p and so on).
-Still, all this code is functional and there is quite a lot of interesting stuff, so I think it is worth sharing.
+The code was intended for my personal usage so the code is not necessarily understandable.
+However, it is neat and fully functional, each of those templates was tested in various competitions.

-I am planning to keep refactoring and adding some new stuff to it in the future.
+For now I took a break from competitions and focus on other stuff, however, if I return I will be refactor these templates for more convenient usage.